mike-moores/react-to-web-api/README.md

   <summary>More about adding a widget</summary>

   Some steps you could take to complete this are:
-  - Create a POST route on the server side in `widgets.js`.
+  - Create a POST route on the server side in `widgets.ts`.
 Test you can get a response for it in Insomnia
   - Create the database function to add a new widget.
 Call this function in your route and test it works in Insomnia
   - Create an `addWidget` function in `apiClient.ts` that will make a POST request to the API route you just built
   - Create a new `<AddWidget>` component containing a form.
 Import the `addWidget` function from `apiClient.ts` and hook it up to your form's submit handler